 If you are on a campsite with a 10 Amp supply, you will have around 2.3kW available.

 Of course, not all appliances are the same.
-Your camping kettle may use 1000W and your low-watt travel toaster may also use 1000W.
-That won’t give you enough power to run much else at the same time.
+Your camping kettle may use 1000W, and your low-watt travel toaster may also use 1000W.
+That won't give you enough power to run much else simultaneously.

 That 1000W kettle will be the only thing you can have running.

-Just add up all the Watts of the appliances you want to use at the same time, and make sure it stays below the amount of Watts on the campsite’s Electric Hook-Up.
+Add up all the Watts of the appliances you want to use simultaneously and ensure it stays below the maximum Watts on the campsite's Electric Hook-Up.

 Connecting to the Electric Supply